Kong/kong-pongo/README.md

 * Feat: add the Pongo version that build the image to the image, and check it against the used version to inform user of mismatches.
+* Fix: import declarative config in Enterprise versions (officially not supported) in the 'kms' shell alias.

 ---